aaravsin-1/MINT-FINANCIAL-TRADING/README.md

 # try it out at
 ## mint-trading.netlify.app

-NOTE the coach ai wont work since i am not running that on the cloud, but besides that everything works
+NOTE the coach ai wont work since i am not running that on the cloud, but besides that everything works.

 # 📈 Stock Trading Learning Platform